irtgal/zorman_meni/README.md

     npm run serve
     ```

+## Routes
+-   / <- Client side
+- /admin <- Admin side
+- /login <- Login page
+- /api <- API routes

 Make sure to run the backend and frontend commands in separate terminal windows or tabs.

 ## Docker Compose Configuration

-The provided `docker-compose.yml` file contains the configuration for setting up the Docker environment.
-It defines three services: `app`, `db`, and `nginx`.
-Please refer to the [docker-compose.yml](docker-compose.yml) file for details.
+The provided `docker-compose.yml` and `Dockerfile` files contain the necessary configurations for setting up the Docker environment.
+Please refer to the respective files for details.

-## Dockerfile

-The provided `Dockerfile` describes the image used for the `app` service.
-Please refer to the [Dockerfile](Dockerfile) file for details.

 ## Running the Docker Environment